LivingHopeDev/ERP-System/README.md

 This is a mini HR ERP system module that allows:

-Admins to manage employee records (CRUD operations).
+- Admins to manage employee records (CRUD operations).
-Employees to view and update their profiles.
+- Employees to view and update their profiles.
-Basic analytics on employee data, such as headcount by department.
+- Basic analytics on employee data, such as headcount by department.

-# Features

-- Admin can perform CRUD operations on employee records.
-- Employee can view and update their profile (except salary and role).
-- Basic analytics API to get the total number of employees and the number of employees in each department.

 ## Table of Contents